Storage

 Your scratch directory

-Each user has a scratch directory ($SCRATCH), with an individual quota of 2TB that is physically located on flash-based, NetApp storage.
+Each user has a scratch directory ($SCRATCH), with an individual quota of 2TB that is physically located on all-flash VAST network-based storage.
 The name of your scratch directory is like:

 /u/scratch/${USER:0:1}/$USER